 The Company recognized the income tax effects of the 2017 Tax Act in its 2017 consolidated financial statements in accordance with Staff Accounting Bulletin No. 118, which provides guidance for the application of ASC Topic 740, Income Taxes, in the reporting period in which the 2017 Tax Act was signed into law.
 While the Company is not registered with the Securities and Exchange Commission ("the SEC") and therefore Staff Accounting Bulletins issued by the SEC are not authoritative guidance for non-registered companies, FASB has indicated that it will not object to similar treatment by such companies.
 As such, the Company's financial results reflect the income tax effects of the 2017 Tax Act for which the accounting under ASC Topic 740 was complete and provisional amounts for those specific income tax effects of the 2017 Tax Act for which the accounting under ASC Topic 740 was incomplete but a reasonable estimate could be determined.
-The Company did not identify material items for which the income tax effects of the 2017 Tax Act for which the accounting under ASC Topic 740 mas incomplete but a reasonable estimate could be determined.
-The Company did not identify material items for which the income tax effects of the 2017 Tax Act for which be determined as of December 31, 2017 and no adjustments were made in 2018 to our 2017 estimates.
+The Company did not identify material items for which the income tax effects of the 2017 Tax Act have not been completed and a reasonable estimate could not be determined as of December 31, 2017 and no adjustments were made in 2018 to our 2017 estimates.